OpenTermsArchive/contrib-versions/Tumblr/Terms of Service.md

 18\.
 Miscellaneous

 This Agreement, as modified from time to time, constitutes the entire agreement between you and Tumblr with respect to the subject matter hereof.
 This Agreement replaces all prior or contemporaneous understandings or agreements, written or oral, regarding the subject matter hereof and constitutes the entire and exclusive agreement between the parties.
 The failure of either party to exercise, in any way, any right provided for herein shall not be deemed a waiver of any further rights hereunder.
 If any provision of this Agreement is found to be unenforceable or invalid, that provision shall be limited or eliminated to the minimum extent necessary so that this Agreement shall otherwise remain enforceable and in full force and effect.
 This Agreement is not assignable, transferable, or sublicensable by you except with Tumblr's prior written consent.
 Tumblr may assign this Agreement in whole or in part at any time without your consent.
 No agency, partnership, joint venture, or employment is created as a result of this Agreement and you do not have any authority of any kind to bind Tumblr in any respect whatsoever.
-Any notice to Tumblr that is required or permitted by this Agreement shall be in writing and shall be deemed effective upon receipt, when delivered in person by nationally recognized overnight courier or mailed by first class, registered or certified mail, postage prepaid, to _Tumblr, Inc., 35 East 21st Street, Ground Floor, New York, NY, 10010, Attn: Legal Department_.
+Any notice to Tumblr that is required or permitted by this Agreement shall be in writing and shall be deemed effective upon receipt, when delivered in person by nationally recognized overnight courier or mailed by first class, registered or certified mail, postage prepaid, to _Tumblr, Inc., 770 Broadway, New York, NY, 10003, Attn: Legal Department_.

 19\.
 Special Provisions for Subscribers Located Outside of the United States